leon-luna-ray/weather-dashboard/README.md

 # Weather Dashboard

-Weather dashboard for searching weather data and forcast by city.
-Weather data provided by Open Weahter API.
+Weather dashboard for searching weather data and forecast by city.
+Weather data is provided by Open Weather API.

-The applicaitn allows the user to serach for weather by city name.
-The application will save the user's recent seraches and load the previous search when the user returns to the app.
+The application allows the user to search for the weather by city name.
+The application will save the user's recent searches and load the previous search when the user returns to the app.

-This is a frontend application build with Vue.js.
+This is a front-end application built with Vue.js.

 [https://weather-dashboard-rldev.netlify.app/](https://weather-dashboard-rldev.netlify.app/)